Discover Amsterdam

 Image from Koen Smilde

-Cheese is big business in the Netherlands, so don’t go home without visiting one of Amsterdam’s many 'kaas' shops or markets and tasting some Gouda, Geitenkaas or Maasdammer.
-For an introduction to the most popular Dutch cheeses, stop by one of the Henri Willig Cheese and More shops.
-Next, visit the Reypenaer Tasting Room for a professionally-guided tasting of their award-winning cheese.
-In the Negen Straatjes (9 Streets) the Kaaskamer’s shelves are stuffed with cheese from the Netherlands and abroad.
+Kaas (cheese) is big business in the Netherlands, so don’t go home without visiting one of Amsterdam’s many 'kaas' shops or markets and tasting some Gouda, Geitenkaas or Maasdammer.
+For an introduction to the most famous Dutch cheeses, stop by one of the Henri Willig Cheese and More shops or visit the Reypenaer Tasting Room for a professionally guided tasting of their award-winning varieties.
+For a deep dive into the city's cheesiest offerings, check out our fondue round-up or our dedicated guide for cheese lovers.

 Homemade Dutch Poffertjes Pancakes with Powdered Sugar